Trump administration rejects California's health care tax

 The Centers for Medicare and Medicaid Services says it won't allow the tax because it only applies to managed care organizations that receive Medicaid payments.
 Organizations that don't receive Medicaid payments would not be taxed.
 That is against federal rules, according to a letter from Calder Lynch, acting deputy administrator and director of the federal Center for Medicare and Medicaid Services.

-The tax applies to managed care organizations that manage California's Medicaid plans, the joint state and federal program that provides health benefits for the poor and people with disabilities.

-California uses the money it gets from the taxes to pay its share of Medicaid costs, which then triggers payments from the federal government.
-It was expected to save the state about $1.2 billion in the 2021-22 budget year.

-Gov. Gavin Newsom had planned to use the money to extend a sales tax exemption on diapers and tampons for another 18 months.
+Gov. Gavin Newsom had planned to use the money from the tax to extend the extension of 21 programs, including an 18-month extension of a sales tax exemption on diapers and tampons.
+Those tax exemptions are scheduled to expire in in 2022.